Things to do in Melbourne

 Melbourne Zoo

 The city’s main zoo, Melbourne Zoo, is a few kilometres north of the CBD and is considered to be one of the best in Australia.
-It has more 320 species from arround the world, including lions and tigers, a gorilla rainforest area, a special section for elephants.
+It has more than 320 species from around the world, including lions and tigers, a gorilla rainforest area, and a special section for elephants.

 The Australian bush section features icons like emus, kangaroos, and wombats – and you can even buy an early entry to explore this area before the crowds arrive.